Lily, a single woman.

 Lily: Not necessarily.

-Raquel: Wait a minute.
+Raquel: Hold it.
 I think I know how.

 Delores: I’m starting to think I do too and I don’t like it.

 Delores: Oh my God!

 Susan: Can’t believe what?
 Oh my God what?

 Lily: Well I’ve wanted to have a child for a long time and I knew I had to do it now or never.
 I’m not dating anyone and so it seemed like the only option.

 Delores: The only opt–that’s ridiculous.

 Delores: As her friend how can you say that?